Goodbye at Yellow Crane Tower

 What the poet didn't say

-Almost all translators prefer Method 2, where they are given the "freedom" to add their own views and understanding, so that the translated text in English has additional descriptive terms not found in the original.
-The rule is that such terms must be based on something the poet did not say outright but which he did imply, and which we can interpret from context.
-For example, Li Bai did not mention climbing up the five-storey tower or watching the boat from the tower top; but the word "distant" implies he did so.
+Almost all translators prefer Method 2, where they are given the space to add their own insight so that the translated text in English has additional descriptive terms not found in the original.
+The rule is that such terms must be based on something the poet did not say outright but which he implied, and which we can interpret from context.

 Seeing Meng Hao-ran off at Yellow Crane Tower